Greater Manchester Leaders Plus Candidates

 Oliver has 13 years’ experience working in economic development, with particular interests in labour markets and skills, infrastructure and land and property economics.
 He manages and delivers a wide range of consultancy assignments, including evaluations, economic impact studies, business cases and appraisals and strategy development, working mainly on behalf of Local Enterprise Partnerships and local authorities across the UK.
 Oliver has helped projects to secure millions of pounds of investment from sources such as ERDF, BDUK and Local Growth Fund and has led evaluations of multi-billion pound programmes of investment.

 Charlotte is a Real Estate professional with 15 years’ experience in the delivery of regeneration, estates and construction projects, including in local government and consultancy roles.
-Charlotte currently leads the Estates and Asset Management teams at Stockport Council, across a range of multi-disciplinary teams.
+Previously, Charlotte led the Estates and Asset Management teams at Stockport Council.
 Charlotte values innovation and leading on many aspects of ensuring that the property industry remains at the forefront of delivering major projects across the North West.
 She has recently completed a project with the Cambridge Centre for Digital Built Britain and the Construction Innovation Hub developing a toolkit for other local authorities to embed Digital Asset Management and Building Information Modelling.
 Charlotte is an active member of the Programme Delivery Executive for the GM 5-year environmental plan.

 Head of Industrial Strategy, Greater Manchester Combined Authority